levskiter/Exodus2025_Science/README.md

 # Exodus2025_Science
 🏗️ System Architecture Overview

 This repository contains the complete software stack for the TAUVER Rover's dual-science payload.
-The system operates on a highly distributed ROS 2 (Jazzy) framework, bridging low-level microcontroller hardware (Layer 1) to an asynchronous PyQt5 graphical command station (Layer 7) across a wireless CycloneDDS middleware layer.
+The system operates on a ROS 2framework, bridging low-level microcontroller hardware (Layer 1) to an asynchronous PyQt5 graphical command station (Layer 7) across a wireless CycloneDDS middleware layer.

 The architecture is divided into two physically and logically isolated subsystems: